 In some cases this division is a virtual one since library texts and archival documents were found together in several find spots (Pedersén 1998, 2-3).
 This is especially true for small collections where both types of documents were kept together in private houses and in small institutional offices.
 In any case, since the majority of the Neo- and Late Babylonian material originates from disturbed or illegally excavated archeological contexts, it is usually impossible to determine whether any internal division was applied to the different records stored in the same room.
 And yet, some circumstantial information recorded in the British Museum register points towards the existence of some sort of internal organisation, namely the storage of tablets of the Egibi archive in clay pots (Fig. 1; Walker 1980, 86).

-Figure 1: Inscribed pots from BM 92421 © Trustees of the British Museum.
-Some legal tablets from the Egibi archive are said to have been found in these pots at the time of purchase by the British Museum.
+Figure 1: Inscribed pots from one of these pots (BM 92421).
+Both the tablets and the pot was sold to the British Museum. © Trustees of the British Museum.
+Some legal tablets from the Egibi archive are said to have been found in

 By contrast, large institutions, such as temples and palaces, seemingly practiced specialized storing, with distinct rooms devoted to different types of documents.
 In the late 1980s a team of Iraqi archeologists led by Walid Al-Jadir made a rare finding in the Abū Ḥabbah; Fig. 2).
 In room 355 Al-Jadir’s team unearthed a full collection of about 800 library tablets from the Neo-Babylonian and Achaemenid periods (c.
 635–550 BCE; cf. Hilgert 2013, 146) still on the shelves where they had been placed more than 2,000 years ago (Pedersén 1998, 194–197).temple (= , in the cuneiform records) at the site of ancient (modern